• Jewish Street Art Festival

 Rabbi Yitzchok Moully

-2020 CO-CURATOR | Yitzchok Moully is a conceptual artist whose work explores the intersection of spirituality and the material world we live in.
+Yitzchok Moully is a conceptual artist whose work explores the intersection of spirituality and the material world we live in.
 Moully brings together the disparate colorful worlds of his hippie upbringing and Hasidic culture, resulting in a unique palette of colors and ideas.

 Mike Wirth